AadityaPoonia/MyProjects/CODSOFT/README.md

-# Note:

-The projects in this folder are a part of data science internship with Codsoft.
-I would like to express my heartfelt gratitude to CodSoft for providing me with the opportunity to participate in this project.
-Throughout this journey, I have gained invaluable knowledge and hands-on experience in Machine Learning and Data Science concepts.

 # 🚢 Titanic Survival Prediction:
 Explored the renowned Titanic dataset to predict passenger survival probabilities, applying advanced machine learning techniques for classification.